ringcentral/ringcentral-integration-for-hubspot/docs/faq.md

 ## 1. Is Voicemail Drop supported?

-No, Voicemail Drop is not curently supported by RingCentral Office.
+No, Voicemail Drop is not currently supported by RingCentral Office.

 ## 2. Provide a Calling Queue?

-Yes, RingCentral Office hass both Call Queues.
+Yes, RingCentral Office has both Call Queues.

 * Browser Extension users can be queue members, and receive incoming calls within HubSpot.
-* Marketplace App users cannot currently receive inbound queue calls since the HubSpot Calling SDK only supports inbound calls.
+* Marketplace App users cannot currently receive inbound queue calls since the HubSpot Calling SDK only supports outbound calls.

 ## 3. Dynamically change numbers?